wp-statistics/wp-statistics/readme.txt

 This release updates some core code to do with timezones, hence the change to version 9.0, if you see any issues with timezones, please let us know.
 In addition, you may see an increase in your visits count as a race condition that dropped some visits has been resolved.

 == Changelog ==
+= 9.5.3 =
+* Release Date: TBD
+* Added: more robust error reporting if a plugin table is missing.
+* Fixed: the install script for older versions of MySQL (5.0.x).

 = 9.5.2 =
 * Release Date: August 8, 2015
 * Fixed: XSS issue with top-referrers page, thanks Swift Security (http://swiftsecurity.swte.ch/).